ros-navigation/docs.nav2.org/docs/tutorials/docs/get_backtrace.md

 - Recompile the package of interest with `-g` flag for debug symbols.
 - Launch normally with `ros2 launch nav2_bringup tb3_simulation_launch.py use_composition:=False`.
 A separate xterm window will open with the process of interest running in gdb.

-#### NOTE
+!!! note

     Turning off composition has serious performance impacts.
 If this is important to you please follow “From Large Project”.

 Once your server crashes, you’ll see a prompt like below in the xterm window.
 At this point you can now get a backtrace.